-The first formal step in marketing your property is to enter into a Listing Agreement – a contract that commits Royal LePage to actively market your home for a specified period of time.
-It also commits you to a pre-established marketing fee that is to be paid upon the successful closing of the sale.
+The first formal step in selling your property is to enter into a Listing Agreement which is a contract that gives us permission to act on your behalf for a specified period of time.